Child Tax Credit: When Will You Get Your November Payment?

-(CBS Baltimore) — The fifth Child Tax Credit payment from the Internal Revenue Service (IRS) goes out this coming Monday.
+(CBS Baltimore) — The fifth Child Tax Credit payment from the Internal Revenue Service (IRS) will be sent this coming Monday.
 But many parents want to know when exactly the money will be deposited in their bank account.
 Last month’s checks started arriving the morning of October 15 for those with direct deposit, or soon after for those who received it through the mail.
-This month’s payment will be sent on Monday, November 15.
+This month’s payment will got out on Monday, November 15.
 Advance payments will continue next month, thanks to the American Rescue Plan passed back in March of 2021.
 While another stimulus check seems unlikely at this point, Democratic lawmakers are looking to extend the advance Child Tax Credit through 2025.

 Families can use the Child Tax Credit money however they like.
 That means the extra $250 or $300 per child can be put toward essentials like food or rent.
 It may also be spent on school supplies or a new computer, should COVID push students back into remote learning.
 Other households may apply the money toward piano lessons, daycare or even diapers.
 Regardless, the money comes at a time when much of the other pandemic aid — most recently the extra unemployment insurance — has ended.
 Knowing that additional income is coming allows for a measure of security and flexibility in a world that’s full of surprises.